 If you haven’t taken LING 2007 and 2005 in your first year, do so as soon as possible in your second year – these two classes are prerequisites for many others in linguistics.

 You may take any course at any time, as long as you meet the prerequisites.
 Note, though, that some courses may require 3rd year standing; check the description in the calendar.
-Also, keep in mind that you are required to take a certain number of courses at or above each level, as detailed in the program description and the general requirements.
+Also, keep in mind that you are required to take a certain number of courses at certain levels, as detailed in the program description and the general requirements.

 No. Core courses are normally offered every year, but other courses may not be.
 Don’t assume that a course listed in the Calendar will be taught.
 Most courses are offered at least once every two years, but there is no guarantee.
 Next year’s course schedule is usually published in June, although a tentative list of offerings may be available earlier if you ask the Advisor or the Program Administrator.

 Free elective requirements can be fulfilled by taking any class, within or outside of the program.
-Pay close attention to what the requirements say; for BA Honours linguistics majors, no more than 2.5 credits of your free electives may be in LING, while some have to be outside of LING.
+Pay close attention to what the requirements say for your program and concentration: some of your elective credits may be in LING, while some have to be outside of LING.